-Looking for the most fuel efficient and best MPG cars on the used market?
+Looking for the most fuel efficient cars on the used market?
 Considering that the price of fuel never seems to drop, a considerable chunk of our income goes to keeping the tank filled.
-There are at least a couple of ways to maximise your fuel economy, such as keeping your vehicle maintained properly and watching your driving habits.
+There are at least a couple of ways to maximize your fuel economy, such as keeping your vehicle maintained properly and watching your driving habits.

 However, there is only so much these two things can impact—not to mention that some vehicles are just beyond repair—so ultimately you may have to consider moving to a car with better fuel economy.
 Here’s a list of the top five most fuel efficient cars available today from BE FORWARD that are designed to comfortably fit a family of four or five.